lbrensk/UFBI2018.github.io/MarconiS.md

   sample_frac(0.2)
 train_data <- speciesID[!(speciesID$crown_id %in% test_data$crown_id), ]
 ```

+Now, that we know which crown have been divided in the train-test split, let's extract the features associated to those crowns.
+To do so, we'll use the function `inner_join`, from `dplyr`, which is doing something like the traditional `vlookup` in excel.

 ```{r}
 #create augmented matrixes
 test_set <- inner_join(test_data, features, by = "crown_id")
 train_set <- inner_join(train_data, features, by = "crown_id")
 ```
+And voila! here is the head of our trainset!

 ```{r}
 head(train_set)[,1:6]
 ```

+Now, we need to create a dataframe where the function svm knows who is the x, and who is the y, especially ina case where our features, the x, is a matrix of 370 columns!
+Another tricky thing to remember: svm works with numbers, not with characters! but we need to tell our svm we don't want to perform a regression, but classify between species!
+How to? let's treat our character labels as `factors`:

 ```{r}
 train_set$species_id <- factor(train_set$species_id)
 y <- (train_set$species_id)
 x <- data.matrix(train_set[,-(1:2)])
 ```
+Oooook, everything is ready!
+Let's build our simple SVM out of the train data!

 ```{r}
 model_svm <- svm((y) ~ x,  kernel = "linear")}
 ```
+Now, let's see what our model has memorized in his algorithm!

 ```{r}
 pred_train <- predict(model_svm, data = x)